 KopyKake pens.
-The set of KopyKake pens are also quite good.
+The set of KopyKake pens are also OK.
 They have two ends, one thick and one fine, which is great.
-The fine end gives the same detail as the fine line FooDoodlers, so I love them.
+The fine end gives the same detail as the fine line FooDoodlers.
 The other big bonus?
 The set has two greens, including a lime green.
 I use lime green a lot, and I miss this with the other sets above.
 The down side to these?
 I feel like the flow is a little dry and they run out of ink more quickly.
-Find KopyKake pens at the KopyKake site and at sugarcraft.com.
+Much more quickly.Find KopyKake pens at amazon.

 - royal icing that has been flooded and left to dry overnight

 These sweets are LESS or NOT compatible with edible writers: